justin73/calculator_project/README.md

      and only allows keyboard input with numebrs and operators.
  (3) data validation is not done completely: parenthese validation not complete

-For now, the calculator can do
+For now, the calculator can do:
   1. single operator calculation, e.g. +,-,*,/ for both integer and decimal numbers 2345+1234, 23.45+45.345
   2. mixed operators calculation, e.g. + and -, + and /, + and * and / and -,etc for both integer and decimal numbers